hex337/bendpr/README.md

-# bendpr
+# Bendpr

-A slack bot that helps with PR review management.
+A slack bot to help you manage your github PR flow.